ensisoft/detonator/README.md

 ![Screenshot](screens/editor-tilemap.png "Map editor")
 Create tile based maps using the tile editor.
 The map supports multiple layers and both isometric and axis aligned perspective.
-The map can then be combined with the scene and the scene based entities to produce the final game world.
+The map can then be combined with the scene and the scene based entities in order to produce the final game world.

 ![Screenshot](screens/editor-animation.png "Entity editor")
 Create animated game play characters in the entity editor.
 Each entity can contain an arbitrary render tree